 The Grand Teton Snake River Overlook looks down on the river which, true to its name, snakes around several bends.
 In the foreground are some aspen trees which were already turning a golden color when I was there in the first week of September!
 Below them are evergreens around the river and the Teton range stretches along the horizon.

-This is great place to see both sunrise and sunset.
+This is arguably the best place for sunset in Grand Teton National Park.
 Most people pack up and leave as soon as the sun has set behind the mountains at Snake River Overlook.
 Sunset is best, however, after the sun has actually set, as this is when the clouds and the sky turn brilliant colors.
 So be sure to stay until the color show has ended, and be prepared to drive back to your hotel or campground in the dark.

 3. Signal Mountain, Grand Teton National Park

-For an even more panoramic view, it is hard to beat Signal Mountain.
-Tetonsstretch out on the horizon, of course, but the mountain gives also you stunning views of Jackson Lake in the foreground.
+For an even more panoramic view, it is hard to beat another of the most beautiful places in Grand Teton National Park, Signal Mountain.
+Tetons stretch out on the horizon, of course, but the mountain gives also you stunning views of Jackson Lake in the foreground.
 Signal Mountain isn’t super high, but it is high enough for an aerial perspective of the scenery.

 There are two ways to get to the top of Signal Mountain.
 Summit Road winds up the mountain if you have a car or are taking a tour, but you can also hike up (read details of this and other hikes in the Grand Tetons here).